 An injured worker is entitled to three benefits from the insurance carrier:

-Symptoms and injuries related to PTSD are covered by the DBA.
+What injuries are covered by the Defense Base Act?

 If your injury falls under the Defense Base Act you may still have a claim, in addition to the Defense Base Act, against a negligent third party.
 A third party is a person employed by someone other than your employer whose negligence caused the injury.